 Fall and spring programs are open to students in grades 11 or 12.
 Students must be actively enrolled in their secondary school throughout their studies at Columbia.
-They are permitted to study for two terms, with continuation into the second term contingent on successful completion of the first.
+They are permitted to study for three consecutive terms, with subsequent terms contingent upon successful completion of prior terms.

 The two-term program is open to students who graduated within the past two academic years.

 Students are encouraged to apply as early as possible.
 Applications are processed on a rolling basis and will not be reviewed until all application materials have been submitted.

 Click here here to see detailed session and registration dates.

 Applications must be submitted by 11:59 p.m.
-Eastern Standard Time on this date.
+Eastern Time on this date.

 - A minimum cumulative GPA of 3.3

 - Two strong letters of recommendation